imagina/magento2-payulatam/README.md

 - logging all APIs exceptions and errors,
 - test mode

-## Configuration in PayuLatam panel

-"Return address" should be set to "yourdomain/payulatam/payment/end"

-"Report/Confirmation Address" should be set to "yourdomain/payulatam/payment/notify"

 ## Configuration in Magento panel

 The configuration can be found in Stores > Configuration > Sales > Payment Methods > Imagina PayuLatam.
 It should be pretty straight-forward.